azad-p/BlockchainNetwork/README.md

 MainClass.java contains the main class.
 Located in the src folder.

+* NOTE: This is not requires for Part A. We have removed Jung temporarily for improved memory usage, as we had implemented this in two ways *

 ## Output

 Some output may be provided as per testing.
 That is, if you use YEAR = 2009, a transaction will be printed as per testing the result.